River Twiss

 The River Twiss is a river in the county of Yorkshire, England.
-The source of the river is Kingsdale Beck which rises at Kingsdale Head at the confluence of Back Gill and Long Gill in the Yorkshire Dales.
-Beneath Keld Head, it changes its name to the River Twiss.
+The source of the river is Kingsdale Beck, which rises at Kingsdale Head at the confluence of Back Gill and Long Gill in the Yorkshire Dales.
+Beneath Keld Head, the river changes its name to the River Twiss.
 It has two notable waterfalls, Thornton Force and Pecca Falls, and its course follows part of the Ingleton Waterfalls Walk, then through Swilla Glen to Thornton in Lonsdale and down to Ingleton, where it meets the River Doe to form the River Greta.

-The English landscape artist J. M. W. Turner was a frequent visitor to the area and his sketch of Thornton Force in 1816 is currently part of the Tate collection.
+The English landscape artist J. M. W. Turner was a frequent visitor to the area, and his sketch of Thornton Force in 1816 is currently part of the Tate collection.

 Course

-From the caves below Keld Head there is a flow of water that joins Kingsdale Beck to form the River Twiss.
+From the caves below Keld Head, water flows and combines with Kingsdale Beck to form the River Twiss.
 It flows south over Thornton Force and Pecca Falls and through woodland to join the River Doe at Ingleton.